Need Sales Funnel Help? Click Here! >>

 7. Co-marketing

 Now, let’s assume that you are new to the online space and you want to leverage the existing audience of another company or personal brand.
-When you establish a co-marketing agreement, you will be allowed to promote your new digital product to a targeted audience.
+When you establish a co-marketing agreement, you can promote your new digital product to a targeted audience.

 How will your co-marketing partner be compensated?
-Payment will come either through sales revenue (that is if you have created the product together) or by the commission if they act as affiliates.
+Payment will come through sales revenue (if you have created the product together) or the commission if they act as affiliates.

 8. Free samples

 When you offer free product samples, you have a lot of benefits.
 One is that you can get real user testimonials.
-Another benefit is that your offer might go viral and have more people express interest in your upcoming launch.
-A third benefit is that you can get feedback and improve your product before you start selling it.
+Another advantage is that your offer might go viral and have more people express interest in your upcoming launch.
+A third benefit is getting feedback and improving your product before you start selling it.

 How do you go about offering free samples to promote your new product?
-There are many different ways, each with its benefit.
+There are many different ways, each with its benefits.
 You can run a contest on Facebook.
-This will target the audience that already follows you, and if they share it their friends may see it as well.
+This will target the audience that already follows you, and if they share it, their friends may also see it.
 You can publish your offer in forums, encouraging readers to visit your website to receive the product.
 You could also give your products to an online publisher, and they can run a contest to give away the product to their readers.

 9. Landing pages

-Use Facebook Ads to advertise using Facebook Custom Audiences.
-Make sure you install the Facebook Pixel first so you’re able to re-market to people who click on your ads.
-Also, give people the option to sign up for your newsletter and get notified of special offers you may have in the future.
+Use Facebook Ads to advertise using Facebook Custom Audiences and install the Facebook Pixel first so you can re-market to people who click on your ads.
+Also, give people the option to sign up for your newsletter and get notified of special offers you may have.

 If you’re promoting a training product, you can use sales webinars to generate demand.
-In this case, what you need to is create a landing page for webinar registration, prepare a webinar script with a call to action and, again, advertise on Facebook to gather registrations.
+In this case, you need to create a landing page for webinar registration, prepare a script with a call to action, and advertise on Facebook to gather registrations.

 Here's a book that will help you understand how to convert your prospects into sales following a proven, automated sales funnel formula geared for conversion.